AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-10-16-wordxplorer-update-2/wordxplorer-update-2.md

 ---
-title: "WordWhiz Update #2"
+title: "WordXplorer Update #2"
-excerpt: "WordWhiz Update 2 updates the colors and adds a new instruction page"
+excerpt: "WordXplorer Update 2 updates the colors and adds a new instruction page"
 coverImage: "./instructions.jpg"
 category: "project updates"
 tags:
   - "project updates"
-  - "wordwhiz"
+  - "wordxplorer"

 ---

-You can see all the related updates [here](/tags/wordwhiz)
+You can see all the related updates [here](/tags/wordxplorer)

-I am thrilled to share some updates for the WordWhiz game! 🎉
+I am thrilled to share some updates for the wordxplorer game! 🎉

 ## 🚀 Testflight Approval